-Nebraska Revised Statute § 68-1017.02 requires the Department of Health and Human Services (DHHS) to report annually to the Legislature by December 1, regarding the Supplemental Nutrition Assistance Program (SNAP) status in Nebraska.
-This report includes information about federal options provided to the State with a description of any actions taken by the DHHS regarding these options, including the number of persons being served through these options.
+Nebraska Revised Statute § 68-1017.02 requires the Department of Health and Human Services (DHHS) to report annually to the Legislature by December 1 regarding Nebraska's Supplemental Nutrition Assistance Program (SNAP) status.
+This report includes information about federal options provided to the State, as well as a description of any actions taken by the DHHS regarding these options, including the number of persons being served through these options.

-The report includes a link to the most recent United States Department of Agriculture (USDA), Food and Nutrition Service (FNS) State Options Report, Fifteenth Edition.
+The report includes a link to the most recent United States Department of Agriculture (USDA), Food and Nutrition Service (FNS) State Options Report, Sixteenth Edition.